Chris Philp: In Opposition

-Philp retained his seat in the 2024 United Kingdom general election, but with a reduced majority of 2,313 compared to 12,339 at the previous general election.
+Philp retained his seat in the 2024 general election, but with a reduced majority of 2,313 compared to 12,339 at the previous general election.
 Following the Conservative Party's defeat at the 2024 general election and the subsequent formation of the Starmer ministry, Philp was appointed Shadow Leader of the House of Commons in Rishi Sunak's caretaker Shadow Cabinet.

 On 5 November, newly-elected Leader of HM Opposition, Kemi Badenoch, appointed Philp as Shadow Home Secretary.

 After Rupert Lowe was suspended from the Reform UK whip, Philp defended him, saying: “Rupert Lowe has been treated appallingly by Reform and by Nigel Farage in particular [and that he has been] subject to all kinds of vicious and vitriolic attacks", and invited Lowe to defect to the Conservatives.

 In August 2025, in relation to the acquittal of Labour Councillor Ricky Jones on a charge of inciting violent disorder, Philp said: "It is astonishing that this Labour councillor, who was caught on video calling for throats to be slit, is let off scot-free, whereas Lucy Connolly got 31 months prison for posting something no worse".
 Lucy Connolly, wife of a Conservative West Northamptonshire Councillor, pleaded guilty at Northampton Crown Court in September 2024 to the charge she faced thereby admitting she had intended to stir up racial hatred.
 Councillor Jones denied the offence he faced and was found not guilty by jury at Snaresbrook Crown Court.

 Personal life

 Philp married his wife Elizabeth in 2009.
 Their twins, a son and a daughter, were born prematurely in April 2013, and spent an extended period in intensive care.
 His father Brian Philp stood as the UKIP prospective parliamentary candidate for Orpington at the 2017 general election.

-In June 2024, it was announced that Philp's wife, Elizabeth, is being sued over allegations of corporate espionage.
+In June 2024, it was announced that Philp's wife, Elizabeth, was being sued over allegations of corporate espionage.
 She was accused of illegally using confidential information from her former employer to set up a rival business.
-When questioned about the case at a local hustings, Philp acknowledged the ongoing case, but refused to confirm or deny whether he was a stakeholder in the business.
+When questioned about the case at a local hustings, Philp acknowledged the ongoing case, but declined to confirm or deny whether he was a stakeholder in the business.